zaffnet/nteract/packages/outputs/src/components/kernel-output-error.md

 }
 ```

 The `ename` property contains the name of the error (`OutOfMemory` or `NameError`).
 The `evalue` property contains the value of the error.
-This is usually the first line you see before the complete tracebook.
-The `traceback` property contains the stacktrace of the error as a list of strings, which each string consisting of a line within the stacktrace.
+This is usually the first line you see before the complete traceback.
+The `traceback` property contains the stacktrace of the error as a list of strings, with each string consisting of a line within the stacktrace.

 We provide a special `KernelOutputError` component that will allow you to render the error payloads received from the kernel.
-You can pass the `ename,` `evalue`, and `tracebook` property values to render the error and tracebook in a clean format.
+You can pass the `ename,` `evalue`, and `traceback` property values to render the error and traceback in a clean format.

+Tracebacks usually include the `ename` and `evalue` at the bottom in python tracebacks.
+Hence we currently only render the traceback.

 ```jsx
 const errorMessage = {